Dre Campbell Farm

 6. Handpicking

-This is a pretty foolproof method that kills potato bugs naturally.
+This is an organic and cost-effective method for killing potato bugs naturally.

 Simply put on a pair of gloves and pick off the bugs, checking the underside of the leaves where they and their young ones like to hide.